-Understand that Texas law is intended to encourage marriage generally; to unify expectations and help the relationship work more smoothly.
-Given roughly of first marriages and more than 60% of all second marriages end in divorce, having a prenuptial agreement can ease marital dissolution's financial complexities by making divorce proceedings significantly less arduous, both emotionally and financially.
+Understand that Texas law is intended to generally encourage marriage, unify expectations, and help the relationship work more smoothly.
+Given roughly first marriages and more than 60% of all second marriages end in divorce, having a prenuptial agreement can ease marital dissolution's financial complexities by making divorce proceedings significantly less arduous, both emotionally and financially.
 The same can be said of prenuptial agreements in probate proceedings following a spouse's death.

 Prenuptial agreements are not for everyone.
 Some people view them as unromantic and pessimistic.
-Twisting the wedding vow to cherish one another "until death do us part" into a cold-hearted exit plan.
+They are twisting the wedding vow to cherish one another "until death does us part" into a cold-hearted exit plan.

 Others view premarital contracts more pragmatically, mainly when the marriage introduces children from a previous relationship.
-The more affluent of the two parties may prefer, very reasonably, the security of a known outcome in the event of death or divorce.
-To that individual (perhaps a wealthy retiree or business owner), the prenup may be an essential ingredient to a successful marriage.
+The more affluent of the two parties may reasonably prefer the security of a known outcome in the event of death or divorce.
+The prenup may be an essential ingredient to a successful marriage to that individual (perhaps a wealthy retiree or business owner).

 Regardless, prenuptial agreements must always be voluntary.